Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Background: Defining Fairness

-The four-fifths rule has recently come under scrutiny, with proposed legislation advocating for a smaller disparity in selection rates \cite{cohenmilstein_ai_bias}.
-From this and other legislation, two key definitions of discrimination have emerged in AI literature: \textit{disparate treatment}, which refers to intentionally discriminatory practices targeted at individuals based on their protected attributes; and \textit{disparate impact}, which encompasses practices that result in a disproportionately adverse effect on protected groups \cite{equal1979adoption, zafar2019fairness, barocas2019fairness}.
-Although it might seem straightforward to meet these standards by simply removing protected attributes from the training data, many situations still arise where, despite these efforts—and sometimes because of them—unfair decisions are made.
+Furthermore, although it might seem straightforward to meet these standards by simply removing protected attributes from the training data, many situations still arise where, despite these efforts—and sometimes because of them—unfair decisions are made.
 For instance, in natural language processing (NLP), a model might infer a candidate’s gender from their name, a phenomenon known as \textit{indirect discrimination} or discrimination through features implicit in the dataset \cite{zafar2019fairness}.
-Therefore, to achieve fairness in a decision-making system, it is essential to address the underlying causes of bias in the data.
-This is discussed next.
+Similarly, legislation has often lagged behind AI advancements, with relevant laws only emerging in recent years and urging practitioners to act proactively.
+Therefore, achieving fairness in decision-making systems requires a nuanced approach that addresses the underlying causes of bias in the AI.
+This is discussed in the following section.